 before the plans for death go forward.

-All right-to-die laws do have implicit and explicit
+All end-of-life laws do have implicit and explicit

 but a major problem with the earlier laws

-is that they always scatter the safeguards thru-out the body of the
+is scattering the safeguards thru-out the body of the

 This means that people attempting to follow the law